December 13, 2010

 If anyone has an idea why these are growing here, let me know.
 I hear that timber companies do not plant these trees because when they cut them down the lumber breaks badly and so is not a desired lumber product. -Robert Earl Sutter III

 The girth of this tree is not known.
+As this tree is a tree with multiple trunks, the girth can be larger than what would be expected of the tree of this age.
 Its height is not known.